yangzhao1983/Interview/README.md

 Please design a test framework for REST API testing, according to API ref:
 https://github.com/agilecrm/rest-api (P.S. there are lots of apis, please finish "deals" test at least.)

-It is **NOT** the key to implement test cases and make them pass.
+The key of this exam is to implement test framework and make the "deals" test case pass, **No** need to implement many test cases.
 We are looking forward to your ability on **creating a test framework and coding skill**, including but not limited to following points:
 * Ease of use and extend
 * Troubleshoot friendly
 * Reusability